What is a Ketogenic Diet?

 Optimal Ketone Range

-As with other facets of the KD, the optimal ketone levels will vary on an individual basis.
-However, literature typically suggests that mild nutritional ketosis will begin once blood ketones are around 0.3–0.5 mmol/L. Upon “keto-adaptation,” this value may increase to around 1.0–3.0 mmol/L; however, that’s not necessarily the case.
-If an individual is following a KD strictly for therapeutic reasons, one may consider trying to achieve a deeper level of ketosis, but even those that are strict may see only slight elevations in ketones due to rapid uptake into tissues.
+As with other facets of the ketogenic diet, the optimal ketone levels will vary on an individual basis.
+However, literature typically suggests that mild nutritional ketosis will begin once blood ketones are around 0.3–0.5 mmol/L. Upon “keto-adaptation,” this value may increase to around 1.0–3.0 mmol/L; however, that’s not always necessarily the case.
+If an individual is following a ketogenic diet strictly for therapeutic reasons, one may consider trying to achieve a deeper level of ketosis, but even those with a strict regimen may see only slight elevations in ketones due to rapid uptake into tissues.

 Testing ketones may be a good way to initially determine one’s metabolic state of ketosis; however, as mentioned above, since the “optimal” level of ketones varies among individuals, daily ketone testing is not necessary.

 How Do I Start?

 There are several strategies for transitioning into a ketogenic state.
 Depending on a variety of factors and lifestyle habits, some individuals choose to ease into the process by adopting a low carbohydrate diet prior to implementing a full ketogenic diet.
 One place to start would be to eliminate sugary, processed foods and replace those with whole, lower-carbohydrate foods.
 In doing so, you will begin to understand the ketogenic diet, and once ready, you can dive into and customize the diet.
 To aid in the transition of a ketogenic lifestyle, our “Keto Calculator“ is an excellent resource!